 5) Will Financing Affect the Construction of My New Building?

 In addition to conventional financing, other options may be available to prospective builders.
 There may be business loan programs, local, state, or federal grants, Tax Increment Financing (TIF) or other incentives offered to new builds or expansion projects.
-If you’re not sure where to begin, your local municipality, lender, or design/build contractor are all great places to start.
+If you realize purchasing land isn’t the right fit for your business, a build-to-lease option may be worth exploring.

 If you’ve never gone through a construction project before, make sure to use the resources available to fully understand how commercial loans are structured, how long your project will take to build, and what other considerations you may need to give but might not be aware of before you begin building.